STEllAR-GROUP/hpx/docs/sphinx/manual/optimizing_hpx_applications.rst

 of ``#*`` as in ``locality#*`` and in ``worker-thread#*`` will be automatically expanded to the proper set of performance counter names representing the actual environment for the executed program.
-For instance, if your program is utilizing 4 worker threads for the execution of HPX threads (see command line option :option:`--hpx:threads`) the following command line
+For instance, if your program is utilizing four worker threads for the execution of |hpx| threads (see command line option :option:`--hpx:threads`) the following command line

 .. code-block:: bash